petermikeska67/NHDS/README.md

 - Python 3.9 or newer.
 - `ping` and `arp` commands available on the system (macOS, Linux, and Windows are supported).
 - `scapy` (installed via `pip`) is used for fast ARP discovery when available.
+- Outbound HTTPS access to `macvendorlookup.com` (optional but recommended for vendor enrichment).
 - Optional: elevated privileges improve ARP discovery accuracy on some systems.

 ## Install